-- For a system that is designed for say 13.5v~14v DC (Many start-sets) it's usually OK to replace it with a good quality 15~18v regulated DC power supply. - It MUST NOT be significantly higher in power (Power in Amps) than the original power supply. - Do check for / observe the correct connection polarity if swapping power supplies. - The polarity of the NEW power supply must match the polarity of the OLD supply. - Don't try to push it too far.
+- For a system that is designed for say 13.5V~14V DC (many starter sets) it's usually OK to replace it with a good quality 15~18V regulated DC power supply. - It MUST NOT be significantly higher in power (Power in Amps) than the original power supply. - Do check for / observe the correct connection polarity if swapping power supplies. - The polarity of the NEW power supply must match the polarity of the OLD supply. - Don't try to push it too far.
 Keep it reasonable.
 All experimentation is at your own risk!